drsparklegasm/mgs1-scripts/README.md

 Script is VERY WORK IN PROGRESS!
 I'm still working on figuring out how the RADIO file is layered, and the proper lossless way to pull it.

+### ExtractRadioDatV4.0.py

+This extracts all call data, hopefully keeping other byte data intact in the file.
+The goal is to have all bytes there so it can be re-compiled into a new file

+### callsInStageDirFinder.py

+Since we'll hit offset problems, this script (attempts) to find all instances of a call in the stage.dir binary.
+There are probably a lot of false positives right now.

 ## Goals

 1. Be able to extract all instructions and dialogue